advanderveer/ep/v2/README.md

              precedense, so redirect hook should be put in front of
 - [x] SHOULD test the redirect hook in the rest example
 - [ ] SHOULD test concurrent use of the callable
-- [ ] SHOULD benchmark callable
+- [ ] SHOULD benchmark callable compared to non-reflection use
+- [ ] SHOULD properly do errors in callable logic

 - [ ] COULD  limit the header lenght used during negotiation so it doesn't allow for DDOS attacks
 - [ ] COULD  make a response hook that sets cookies
-- [ ] COULD  add some (optional) reflect sparkles for creating the handle func since the reflecting can be done out of the hot path.
-Maybe take inspiration from the std lib rpc package
 - [ ] COULD  allow xml/json/form/template encoder/decoder configuration with the
              option pattern or outputs implementing a certain interface.
 The latter is more flexible